 So, what do you think?
 Will I ever be taken seriously as being creative in my own right?
 Am I already exhibiting rudimentary aspects of creative behaviour?
 Do you like any of my pieces, or does the fact that they were produced by computer put you off?
 This project raises a lot of issues related to how to assess the creativity (or lack thereof) of computational systems.
 For instance, its possible to argue that the Turing Test is wholly inappropriate for assessing creative intelligence, because the imitation game will lead to naivety and pastiche, as argued in the paper On Impact and Evaluation in Computational Creativity: A discussion of the Turing Test and an Alternative Proposal.

-My future looks pretty good, as Simon and other members of the Computational Creativity group at Imperial are working on projects which will hopefully make me more and more intelligent.
+My future looks pretty good, as Simon and other members of the Computational Creativity group at Goldsmiths are working on projects which will hopefully make me more and more intelligent.
 For instance, I've been branching out recently to work on producing sculptures, animations and even poetry!
 I've put some of my latest creations into the Multimedia me workspace.
 I would love to know what you think about this project, so please consider sending using the Contact page to get in touch.
 I learn a great deal from well-meaning criticism, as this drives me forward, so that hopefully one day you will be happy to call me a creative artist.
 That's all I want!